arjunr00/vulkan-rust/README.md

 unless it's outrageously time- and effort-consuming to do so (like building my own RNG), I'll be reinventing the wheel here and there.

+## Why?

+I find rendering technology fascinating---I've built a [pathtracer] using Rust before, but I also really want to build a solid realtime renderer.
+Maybe (and this is a lofty, way-out-there goal that I realistically probably won't achieve) building a rudimentary game engine at some point would be cool.

+As for why I'm using Rust instead of C++ like I already have, I just like Rust better (not that I don't like C++, cause I love it).
+It's fun to use and helps exercise my ability to think and write safe code.

 ## Progress

 - [ ] Port C++ Vulkan code directly into Rust